steamship-core/steamship-langchain/docs/getting_started/getting_started.md

 ### Step 2: Create a Steamship package

-Steamship apps are run behind API endoints that are secured.
+Steamship apps run behind API endoints that are scalable and secure.
+To turn your LangChain into an API you'll have to wrap it in our PackageService scaffolding.
+A PackageService defines API endpoints using annotations:

 ```python
 from steamship_langchain.llms import OpenAI